dave0ab/Dawit-portfolio/README.md

 ## Want to learn How to create a template like this ?

-You can watch [this video series](https://www.youtube.com/watch?v=1nchVfpMGSg&list=PLwJBGAxcH7GzdavgKlCACbESzr-40lw3L) on my youtube channel where I re-create this from scratch.
+You can watch [this video series]. on my youtube channel where I re-create this from scratch.